Fact check: Trump repeats numerous false claims in prime-time address

 By Daniel Dale, CNN

 (CNN) — President Donald Trump made a series of false claims during his prime-time address from the White House on Wednesday night, most of which have been debunked before.
-Here is a fact check.
+Here is a fact check of some of his assertions.

 Inflation and the economy

-Note: This article has been updated with additional items and November inflation data released the morning after Trump’s address.